realA10001986/Remote/README.md

 When the remote hits 88.0mph, the TCD triggers a BTFN-wide time travel; all connected props will play a synchronized time travel sequence.
 If operated stand-alone, a time travel sequence will be played on the Remote.

 Auto-throttle: If this option is checked in the Config Portal, acceleration will continue to run after briefly pushing up the throttle stick and releasing it into neutral.
-Acceleration is stopped when pulling down the throttle stick, or when 88mph is reached.
+Acceleration is stopped when pulling down the throttle stick or when 88mph is reached.

 Coasting: If this feature is enabled through the Config Portal, the Remote will ever so slightly reduce the current speed when the throttle lever is in neutral.
 Like a car when you put the transmission in neutral or press the clutch.